markmoxon/elite-source-code-library/versions/cassette/README.md

 make variant=source-disc
 ```

-This will produce a file called `elite-cassette-from-source-disc.NES` in the `5-compiled-game-discs` folder that contains the source disc variant.
+This will produce a file called `elite-cassette-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc variant.

 The verification checksums for this version are as follows: